 Today is Get Smart About Credit Day!
 An annual event where bankers visit classrooms to explain basic personal finance principles to kids, Get Smart About Credit Day helps teach people about the credit facts of life.
 Though the lessons can be broad, there are three areas of focus: paying for college, knowing your score, and protecting your identity.

 We at Talking Cents love any campaign that spreads financial literacy and highlights the importance of educating children about personal finance.
+Becoming financially literate is an important journey!
 Here are some resources that can help you understand the three areas of focus and helps you reduce credit card debt.

 Paying for College